EugenDueck/SisypheanMusician/README.md

 # Motivation

-The motivation to start the "a tune a day" project was to improve my musical skills, by forcing myself to create something musical - however small - every day, but I guess the goals will change over time.
-One new goal appearing the very first day was mastering the technologies needed to quickly create new musical pieces, by playing something on a MIDI keyboard and then letting the software create the finished work in form of a video automatically.
+The motivation to start the "one musical work a day" project was to improve my musical skills, by forcing myself to create something musical - however small - every day, but I guess the goals will change over time.
+Mike Winkelmann's [Everydays](https://www.beeple-crap.com/everydays) were the inspiration for this project.

+One new goal - in addition to improving my musical skills - appeared the very first day: Mastering the technologies needed to quickly create new musical pieces, by e.g. playing something on a MIDI keyboard and then letting the software create the finished work in form of a video automatically.

 # Rules